Honors in Philosophy

 Once a student's application has been approved, a meeting with the Philosophy Honors Advisor should be scheduled to secure a thesis committee and obtain information on completing the Honors Program.

-Students approved for Honors in Philosophy must complete Philosophy 497 an 499.
-Philosophy 497 is a reading and research course normally taken in the fall semester of the senior year.
-Before enrolling in this course, the student selects one faculty member to serve as his or her thesis advisor and then registers for Philosophy 497 with that instructor.
-By the end of the course, the student will have developed a 750-1500 word thesis proposal and a preliminary bibliography.
-Philosophy 499 is ordinarily taken during the spring semester of the senior year with the same faculty member who supervised Philosophy 497.
-(With the permission of the Honors Advisor, the two courses may be taken in the same semester.)
-Building on the work of the previous semester in Philosophy 497, the honors candidate should complete the necessary research and writing of the honors thesis in close consultation with their thesis advisor.
+PHIL 499: Senior Thesis is ordinarily taken for 3 credits during the spring semester of the senior year with the same faculty member who supervised PHIL 497.
+(With the permission of the Honors Advisor, PHIL 497 and PHIL 499 may be taken in the same semester.)
+Building on the work completed in PHIL 497 during the previous semester, the honors candidate should complete in PHIL 499 the necessary research and writing of the honors thesis in close consultation with their thesis advisor.
 The thesis is due no later than the Monday of the 12th week of the semester.

-If the student fails to earn a grade of B or higher on the senior thesis or fails to meet the GPA requirements for honors at the time of graduation, the student may still receive credit for Philosophy 499 and graduate, albeit without honors.
+If the student fails to earn a grade of "B" or higher on the senior thesis or fails to meet the GPA requirements for Honors at the time of graduation, the student may still receive credit for PHIL 499 and graduate, albeit without Honors.